Tyson Fury stops Derek Chisora late on uncomfortable night that no one needed

 His performance, in fairness, was as impressive as was anticipated, yet against an inferior foe, of course.
 Fury switched stances and punished the shorter Chisora with uppercuts as the challenger tried to close distance with jabs to the body and overhands to the head.

 Chisora did land, on occasion, but Fury seemed unfazed.
-In contrast, even the more subtle shots from Fury were evidently hurting Chisora, who was at least handsomely paid for this glorified exhibition bout.
+In contrast, even the more subtle shots from Fury were evidently hurting Chisora, who was on his way to a 13th professional loss here but was at least handsomely paid for this glorified exhibition bout.

 As Fury began to land at will in the eighth round, the feeling was that he could stop the fight in the ninth, if he wished.
 It was in fact one frame later that this one-sided contest came to a relieving end, to the sound of boos from the crowd in London.